DevDynasty4110/DevDynasty/pop.md

 * Liam Tolkkinen

 ## Synopsis
-2-5 sentence description of project outcome.
-Think about "intellectual merit" (why is this cool for learning) and "broader impact" (why is it good if we succeed).

-"Our game is aimed to be a graphical implementation of the game 'Sudoku'.
+Our game is aimed to be a graphical implementation of the game 'Sudoku'.
 We intend to use C++ to create a game that will challenge us with using data structures and programming tactics and techniques to reflect our skillsets.
-We will become more experienced with programming if we succeed with this project and it will help us learn how to work in a group setting"
+We will become more experienced with programming if we succeed with this project and it will help us learn how to work in a group setting

-## Components
+## Final Product Components
 * Backend Development (2 parts)
   * Part 1 (Game Logic):
       * Lead: Liam